 6. High Stress Levels

 Stress can hinder weight loss by increasing cortisol levels in your body, which may lead to fat storage, particularly around the abdominal area.
-Stress can also trigger emotional eating, which makes it difficult to maintain a caloric deficit.
-Finding ways to manage stress, such as through meditation, yoga, or relaxation techniques, can support your weight loss goals. (source)

 7. Underlying Health Conditions